lolmaus/ember-element-query/README.md

     Slice:        ·   xxs   ·    xs   ·    s    ·    m    ·    l    ·    xl   ·   xxl   ·   xxxl

 You can use slices in the mixins.
 For example, `eq-from(s)` is equivalent to `eq-from(400)`.
+See [Understanding slices](#understanding-slices) below for more info.

 The above combination of breakpoints and slices is the default.
-If you want to adjust them, define a Sass map like this:
+If you want to adjust them, define a `$eq-slices` global variable with a Sass map like this:

 ```scss
 $eq-slices: (